maneldoes/maneldoes/_posts/2021-03-5-New CSS to keep in mind.markdown

 - [Tailwind CSS](http://gestyy.com/et6lIe): Cannot forget about Tailwind CSS... so low-level, it never encourages you to design the same site twice.
 Even with the same color palette and sizing scale, it's easy to build the same component with a completely different look in the next project

+- [Milligram](http://gestyy.com/et6z0Y): Milligram provides a minimal setup of styles for a fast and clean starting point.
+Just it!
+Only 2kb gzipped!
+It's not about a UI framework.
+Specially designed for better performance and higher productivity with fewer properties to reset resulting in cleaner code
 Hope you enjoyed,

 Have a nice day!